RiotAPI/RiotAPI.github.io/_drafts/php-best-practices.md

 ### Including Guzzle

 Once we have Composer installed, we can move on to including Guzzle into our project.
-We open the terminal and ```cd``` into our project directory, then run one command ```sudo require guzzlehttp/guzzle```.
+We open the terminal and ```cd``` into our project directory, then run one command ```composer require guzzlehttp/guzzle```.
 This will reach out and grab the latest version of Guzzle, including it and any of its dependencies into a *vendor* folder of our project.
 It also creates a *composer.json* file, which lists the dependencies of our project.
 This is also useful because if anyone else were to download our project they wouldn't need the *vendor* folder, just composer and the *composer.json*.
 With those they can just run ```sudo composer install``` to install all project dependencies.

 The last thing we need to do is include Guzzle into our project.
 Composer generates an autoload file at *vendor/autoload.php*.
 In our project, add ```require_once '/vendor/autoload.php';``` to the top of the first file run.
 This will automatically include all composer dependencies for us to work with.